gvwilson/thirdbit/src/fiction/in-heck/index.md

 "No!"
 Gumption shouted,
 knocking it aside.

-The rabbit stepped back and leveled the rifle at Gumption's head.
+The rabbit stepped back and levelled the rifle at Gumption's head.
-"Don't *ever* do that,"
+"Don't ever do that again,"
 she said,
 her eyes hard and her voice cold.